pbl0/pablo-blog/_posts/ed-linux-launcher.md

 ---
-title: "Fix Elite Dangerous issues on linux"
+title: "Fix Elite Dangerous issues on Linux"
-excerpt: "How to remove DRM from books downloaded on Kobo store"
+excerpt: "Elite Dangerous used to be playable out the box using Steam proton but now it isn't"
 coverImage: "/assets/blog/minedlauncher/cover.png"
 date: "2023-01-25T23:40:00.000Z"
 author: